Fanny Bullock Workman: India

 The Workmans' trip to India, Burma, Ceylon, and Java lasted two and a half years, beginning in November 1897, and covered 14,000 mi.
 At the time, Fanny was 38 and William 50.
 They bicycled about 4000 mi from the southernmost tip of India to the Himalaya in the north.

 To ensure they had access to supplies, they rode along major thoroughfares near railways, and were sometimes forced to sleep in railway waiting rooms if no other accommodation was available.
 They carried minimal supplies, including tea, sugar, biscuits, cheese, tinned meats, water, pillows, a blanket for each of them, writing materials, and medical and repair kits.

 They dispensed with their bicycles at the northern end of their trip and hiked over passes between 14,000 and 18,000 ft.
 The trip was grueling.
 They often had little food or water, dealt with swarms of mosquitoes, fixed as many as 40 bicycle tire punctures per day, and slept in rat-infested quarters.

 Fanny Workman's book, written after the trip, highlighted the ancient architecture that they had seen rather than the contemporary local cultures.
+The Workmans possessed an unusual amount of historical knowledge about India for Westerners of the time and had read the Jakata, Mahabharata, and Ramayana before their trip.
+They were eager to learn about the culture that had produced these epics and spent more time learning about ancient history than interacting with living people.

 Mrs Workman mentions in "My Asiatic Wanderings" about India "I have wheeled through much enchanting scenery, in the palm and banyan grooves of Orissa, Over the green and scarlet slopes of the Terai...
 But I have never cycled 1200 miles in a country so continuously beautiful."
-The Workmans possessed an unusual amount of historical knowledge about India for Westerners of the time and had read the Jakata, Mahabharata, and Ramayana before their trip.
-They were eager to learn about the culture that had produced these epics and spent more time learning about ancient history than interacting with living people.